Testing gravity with cold atom interferometry: Results and prospects

 In \cite{Geraci2016}, it was proposed to use an apparatus based on two atom interferometers to search for dark matter composed of virialized ultralight fields considering time-varying phase signals induced by coherent oscillations of dark matter fields due to changes in the atom rest mass and changes in Earth's gravitational field.
 Configurations with a separation between the interferometers ranging from 1 km on the Earth to 1000-2000 km in space and interferometer sensitivity ranging from that expected to be achievable in the near term to a projected future prospect were considered.

 Data from a network of sensitive superconducting gravimeters were analyzed in \cite{McNally2020,Hu2020_EPJD,Horowitz2020} searching for time-dependent signals that would be produced when dark matter interacts with the Earth.
-In this frame, also atom interferometry gravimeters could be used; this possibility was discussed in \cite{Figueroa2020}.
+In this frame, also atom interferometry gravimeters could be used \cite{Figueroa2020}.

 In conclusion, experiments based on atom interferometry can contribute to the search for dark matter.
 In particular, they are suited to look for ultralight candidates that cannot be detected using particle physics detectors.
 Based on the existing proposals, it is clear that in order to search for dark matter, large-scale atom interferometry detectors are needed as for the detection of gravitational waves.
 Space detectors would significantly contribute to the search of dark matter by extending an Earth-based network of quantum sensors.
 The distance between the sensors in space and the Earth can allow to discriminate spurious signals.